Chapter 9 - Graduate Student Rights & Responsibilities

 - One voting member selected by the relevant college dean.

-- One voting member selected by the Executive Committee of the Graduate Student Senate.
+- One voting member selected by the Executive Committee of the Graduate and Professional Student Senate.

 - The committee may, in addition, request the participation of one nonvoting member selected by the relevant graduate program from among those faculty members who had not participated in the original program grievance procedures.
 The role of this nonvoting member is to provide consultation to the committee or student on matters of professional competence.